• Skip to primary navigation

 For saucy black beans

-• Add black beans to the pot along with water, cumin, ancho chili powder, paprika and salt.
-Bring the liquid to a simmer.
-Once it is simmering, turn the heat to low and continue cooking for 10 minutes, stirring occasionally, until the liquid has reduced and the beans have thickened.
-Remove from heat.
+• Once it is simmering, turn the heat to low and continue cooking for 10 minutes, stirring occasionally, until the liquid has reduced and the beans have thickened.
+Then remove from heat.

 For the guacamole